tamayika/go-enumerable/README.md

 Q. Why not method chain?

-A. Method type parameter must be declared in struct/interface in draft spec(https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md#methods-may-not-take-additional-type-arguments), so we can not define mapping method like `Select`.
+A. Method type parameter must be declared in struct/interface in spec(https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#no-parameterized-methods), so we can not define mapping method like `Select`.